-The machine is designed exclusively for the delivery and placing of concrete up to a bulk density of 2400 kg/m3.
+The machine is only intended for pumping and distributing concrete up to a bulk density of 2400 kg/m3.
 It must only be used for pumping operations on construction sites.
 The maximum delivery pressure must not exceed that specified on the rating plate or in the check book.